Return to Castle Wolfenstein

-Return to Castle Wolfenstein is a first-person shooter video game published by Activision, released on November 19, 2001, for Microsoft Windows and subsequently for PlayStation 2, Xbox, Linux and Macintosh.
-The game serves as a reboot of the Wolfenstein series.
-It was developed by Gray Matter Studios and Nerve Software developed its multiplayer mode. id Software, the creators of Wolfenstein 3D, oversaw the development and were credited as executive producers.
-The multiplayer side eventually became the most popular part of the game, and was influential in the genre.
+Return to Castle Wolfenstein is a 2001 first-person shooter game developed by Gray Matter Studios and published by Activision.
+It was initially released for Microsoft Windows and subsequently for the PlayStation 2 (as Return to Castle Wolfenstein: Operation Resurrection), Xbox (as Return to Castle Wolfenstein: Tides of War), Linux, and Macintosh in the following years.
+The game serves as a reboot of the Wolfenstein series. id Software, the developers of Wolfenstein 3D, oversaw the development and were credited as executive producers.

+Upon release, Return to Castle Wolfenstein received a generally favorable reception, with critics praising the visual presentation and design of the game's open-ended levels in its single-player campaign and quality of its multiplayer gameplay.
+However, critics considered the game was not as innovative or impactful as the design of its predecessor, and expressed that its narrative and themes were unoriginal.
 Splash Damage created some of the maps for the Game of the Year edition.
-A sequel, titled Wolfenstein, was released on August 18, 2009.
+A sequel, titled Wolfenstein, was released in 2009.